MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/animation.md

     result: |
       the control is strongly visibly focused
   - then:  |
-      the spacebar or enter key to activate the control
+      the space bar or enter key to activate the control
     result: |
       the intended action occurs
   - then:  |